top of page

 Therapist Profile

 Every therapist has a story.
-Thank you for taking the time to read about mine and I hope it provides you with helpful information as you navigate choosing the right provider to support you with your mental health treatment goals.
+Thank you for taking the time to read about mine and I hope it provides you with helpful information as you navigate choosing the right therapist to support you.

 Background